(Information from www.sama.sk.ca/ )

 Property and other taxes imposed by the Town of Spiritwood are deemed to be imposed on the first day of January in each year and shall be due on December 31st of the same year.

-The Town of Spiritwood offers all taxpayers the opportunity to make monthly payments for their tax roll account rather than making a single annual payment.
-Please contact the Town Office if you are unsure of your monthly payment amount or to clear up any tax arrears.
+Please contact the Town Office if you are unsure of your payment amount or to clear up any tax arrears.

 The Town office also offers a Tax Incentive Program whereby discounts shall be allowed for prepayment of taxes from January 1st until November 30th with respect to the municipal portion only of their current year’s taxes on property.